petermr/pygetpapers/docs/LOG.md

 ### 2024-07-08: Clarified bioRxiv/medRxiv Query Support Limitations
 - **Clarified bioRxiv/medRxiv API limitations**: Updated the Streamlit UI to clearly explain that while bioRxiv/medRxiv websites support text queries, pygetpapers' API implementation only supports date-based searches
-- **Improved user guidance**: Added clear messaging that directs users to use the 'Rxivist' repository for text-based searches of bioRxiv/medRxiv content
+- **Improved user guidance**: Added clear messaging that directs users to use the bioRxiv web scraper for text-based searches of bioRxiv/medRxiv content
 - **Date-only search interface**: When bioRxiv or medRxiv is selected, the UI shows a date range interface with disabled query input
 - **Proper validation**: Maintained validation to ensure date ranges are provided for bioRxiv/medRXiv and queries are not allowed
 - **Command building fix**: Maintained command generation that excludes query parameters for bioRXiv/medRXiv and includes date parameters